 With a limited number of respectable titles for the Queen to bestow, the Duke and Duchess of Sussex were almost givens for Prince Harry and Meghan—but no other titles could have been more appropriate.
 These two, as individuals and as a couple, are known for the times they have broken royal protocol and their willingness to take matters into their own hands.
 They, like Prince Augustus Frederick, have strong, progressive beliefs, but fortunately, live in a time when the royal family is progressing as well.
 They have the tools and the drive to make the societal impact the previous Duke never could.

 That the Duke and Duchess of Sussex have been given these titles, then, seems to be a powerful work of fate, one that may foreshadow the changes they will impart on the world through a legacy that was never supposed to exist.
-Next, be sure to check out the 17 tiny details you may have missed at Prince Harry and Meghan’s wedding.
+Now that you know why Prince Harry and Meghan have been named Duke and Duchess of Sussex, see if you know the differences between a duchess and a princess.